What is a foot orthotic and what does it do?

 We manufacture our own foot orthotics

 Customised orthotics are prefabricated foot inserts made out of EVA foam and held in stock at our clinic.
-They are matched to your foot size and your footwear and then the orthotic is then customised by the podiatrist to achieve the therapeutic effect the podiatrist has diagnosed as necessary.
+They are matched to your foot size and your footwear and then the orthotic is then customised by the podiatrist to achieve the desired therapeutic effect.

 Orthotics are much more than just “arch supports”